contrailcirrus/contrail-forecast/docs/specs/forecast-data.md

 ## Domain

-Forecast must be globally valid for the same `forecast_reference_time`.
+Forecast must be globally valid for each `forecast_reference_time`.

 ## Global Attributes

-- `forecast_reference_time` (`str`): The forecast reference time is the "data time", i.e. the time at which the meteorological model was executed for a given set of forecast times.
-Reported in ISO 8601 `"YYYY-MM-DDTHH:MM:SSZ"` e.g. `"2024-10-07T01:00:00Z"`.
 - (optional) `aircraft_class` (`str`): Aircraft class for forecast.
 One of \[`"low_e"`, `"default"`, `"high_e"`\], where suffix `_e` references *emissions*.[^emissions]
 - (optional) `model` (`str`): A descriptor of the model used in generating the `contrails` variable.